weijiekoh/py2-monero-wallet-generator/README.md

 to the MoneroPy is to swap out the `sha3` function with [python-sha3](https://github.com/moshekaplan/python-sha3), a pure-Python SHA3 implementation written by [Moshe Kaplan](https://github.com/moshekaplan).
-I did this so that I would not have to cross-compile anything for the Raspberry Pi.
+I did this because the alternative would be to cross-compile the Monero source code for the Raspberry Pi.

 The difference between this version of Moneropy and the original is as such: